michjans/routegen/README.txt

 file.

 BUILDING ROUTE GENERATOR FROM THE SOURCE CODE
-Route Generator should be build, using Qt 4.7 or higher.
-So Qt 4.7 should be downloaded and installed.
-It might also work with older (or newer) versions of Qt 4, but I've not tested this.
-All I know is that you have to use at least Qt 4.4, because since Route Generator 1.4, a Google Maps browser is integrated that requires Qt WebKit, which was added since Qt 4.4 After your Qt build environment is setup correctly, all you need to do is:
+Since version 1.6 Route Generator should be built using Qt 4.6 or higher.
+So Qt 4.6 or higher should be downloaded and installed.
+After your Qt build environment is setup correctly, all you need to do is:
 -unzip the source code in a new directory
 -open a command shell with the Qt build environment correctly set-up -cd to the the directory where you unzipped the source code (e.g. cd routegen/src)
--execute the following commands: qmake routegen.pro
+-execute the following commands:
+   *qmake routegen.pro
-   (or: qmake -tp vc routegen.pro to generate a MSVC2008 *.vcproj) nmake (on Windows, when using MS Visual C++)
+    (or: qmake -tp vc routegen.pro to generate a MSVC2008 *.vcproj)

+   *nmake (on Windows, when using MS Visual C++)
     OR
     make/gmake (on Linux)
     OR
     whatever build command on other OS's

+INSTALLATION UNDER LINUX
+Since version 1.6 Route GENERATOR can be installed after building process, using this command as root:
+   *make install

 CONTACT
 If you have any more questions about or problems with using and or building